-Whether it be Dogs, Cats, Hamsters, Guinea Pigs, or exotic pets, all pets at some point need to be seen by a Veterinarian.
+Whether it be Dogs, Cats, Hamsters, Guinea Pigs, or exotic pets, all pets at some point need to be seen by a Veterinarian (Vet), sometimes even an emergency vet.

-We have pulled together some of the most recommended Vets in the area and done much of the research about what questions you should ask during your visit.
+We have pulled together some of the most highly recommended Vets in the area and done much of the research about what questions you should ask during your visit.
+Some of them have animal hospital facilities, treatment by emergency vets, and pet boarding too.

 For each listing, you’ll see a number of features to help you see quickly what each Veterinarian offers in their practice.